 USE OF SPECIFIC ORGANISATIONS OR RESOURCES FOR HELP WITH PARTICULAR PROBLEMS.

-The Manor draws on the experience and expertise of anti-bullying organisations with a proven track record and/or specialised expertise in dealing with certain forms of bullying.
+The Manor draws on the experience and expertise of the local authority and anti-bullying organisations with a proven track record and/or specialised expertise in dealing with certain forms of bullying.